tanvirrifat1/holy-bot-AI/README.md

 Thanks to all the open-source contributors whose libraries are used in this project.
 Special thanks to the **Node.js** and **TypeScript** communities for their continuous support and contributions.

-## Contact

-For any questions or suggestions, please open an issue on the [GitHub repository](https://github.com/tanvirrifat1/holy-bot-AI/tree/main/src/app/modules) or contact the maintainer directly.